Deferred Poisoning: Making the Model More Vulnerable via Hessian Singularization: Experiments

 \paragraph{Evaluation metric} The major claim of our work is that models trained over a dataset poisoned by our DPA would exhibit a lower robustness against adversarial perturbation or even natural noises.
 Thus we quantize the robustness of a victim model by adopting the measure defined by \cite{moosavi2016deepfool}.
 That is,

-where $\hat{r}(x)$ is the minimal perturbation for a successful attack, and $\mathscr{D}$ denotes the validation set. $p$ is $2$ (e.g., DeepFool \cite{moosavi2016deepfool}) or $\infty$ (e.g., FGSM and PGD).
+where $\hat{r}(x)$ is the minimal perturbation for a successful attack, and $\mathscr{D}$ denotes the validation set. $p$ is $2$ (e.g., DeepFool \cite{moosavi2016deepfool}) or $\infty$ (e.g., PGD).
 A smaller $\hat{\rho}(f)$ indicates a model is more vulnerable.

 On the other hand, we emphasize that our DPA could significantly decrease the degradation of the model performance on clean examples, exhibiting the stealthiness of our DPA.
-To this end, we apply traditional poisoning methods such as EM \cite{EM}, REM \cite{REM}, LSP \cite{LSP}, and AR \cite{AR}, as well as our proposed method to contaminate datasets \cite{apbench}.
+To this end, we apply traditional poisoning methods such as EM, REM, LSP \cite{LSP}, and AR \cite{AR}, as well as our proposed method to contaminate datasets \cite{apbench}.
 We assess the classification accuracy of the poisoned models, the closer the accuracy is to that of the clean models, the more effective the stealth of the poisoning attack method.